-Missing any headlamp in the list, that i proven to be brighter?
+Missing any headlamp in the list, that is proved to be brighter?
 Let us know.

 What's the best headlamp?

 I'm not going that route since that depends on the application.
 If you're going to use it for jogging, none of the above headlamps would be a great fit.
 You'd better get something light-weight and the least amount of batteries ( a lithium-ion would be preferred).
 Not specifically the least amount but with the least weight and best balanced.

 Secondly, it depends on the distance you are running.
 If you're running for a couple of hours, you better look for a decent battery and don't use AAA batteries.
 The Nitecore UT27 would be a good choice.